- ABOUT US

-We support on an invitational basis regional strategic initiatives in Indiana that build on the work of community foundations, educational institutions, and other local and regional community organizations and partnerships to plan for and build greater community and regional prosperity.
-Our education and community development divisions collaborate on these initiatives, which are helping communities align education and job training with employer needs and make their communities and regions more attractive places to live and invest.
+We support, on an invitational basis, regional strategic initiatives in Indiana that build on the work of community foundations, educational institutions, business organizations and other local and regional community organizations and partnerships to plan for and foster greater community and regional prosperity.
+Our community development and education divisions collaborate on these initiatives to better connect and build on distinctive regional assets in ways that increase opportunity and economic impact in the regions.
+These initiatives are helping communities align education and job training with employer needs and make their communities and regions more attractive places to live and invest.

 Wabash Heartland Innovation Network (WHIN) is the regional initiative devoted to increasing global economic competitiveness and quality of life in a 10-county area: Benton, Carroll, Cass, Clinton, Fountain, Montgomery, Pulaski, Tippecanoe, Warren and White counties.
-WHIN will promote synergistic collaborations among Purdue University, local businesses, and charitable and educational organizations to strengthen the development of Internet of Things (IoT) technology in agriculture and advanced manufacturing sectors.
+WHIN is promoting synergistic collaborations among Purdue University, local businesses, and educational organizations and area community foundations, including the Community Foundation of Greater Lafayette, to strengthen the development of Internet of Things (IoT) technology in agriculture and advanced manufacturing sectors.
 It also will work to build IoT technology skills among workers in the region.
 LEARN MORE